 Portage County has one hospital, three health centers, and multiple urgent care facilities.
 University Hospitals (UH) Portage Medical Center is the County's only hospital.
-It is a 302-bed facility with a Level 3 Emergency Department and urgent care facilities.
+It is a 302-bed facility with a Level 3 Emergency Department, urgent care facilities, and a maternity ward.
 Other medical facilities in the County include: